Attain Your Own New Mexico Medical Marijuana Card With My MMJ Doctor

 Additionally, obtain a medical marijuana recommendation from a licensed healthcare professional for your medical condition, mentioning the need to access medical marijuana.

-Patients can purchase up to 15 ounces or 425 units over three months.
+Patients can purchase up to 230 units or 8 ounces over a 90-day period.
 Medical patients can cultivate up to 16 plants, but only four can be mature.
 At the same time, recreational users can possess up to two ounces of marijuana, 16 grams of extract, or 800 milligrams of edible cannabis limit.
 Home cultivation of six mature plants and six immature cannabis plants will be allowed per person, with a limit of 12 mature plants per residence.
-Remember, recreational users must be 21+ years of age, and medical marijuana users must have 18+ years of age.
+Remember, recreational users must be 21+ years of age, and medical marijuana users must be 18+ years of age.
 Consumption of marijuana, either medical or recreational, in public places will cost a fine of $50.

 Caregiver in New Mexico